 To apply to Baton Rouge General’s School of Radiologic Technology,

-submit the following items by the dates listed below to:
+submit the following items by August 31 to:

 BRG School of Radiologic Technology

 Submit the Following:

 - Nonrefundable application fee

 - Completed Core Performance Standards for Admission and Progression form